rupashreeh/RupashreeRangaiyengar_ATC_2021_Assignment/README.md

 12. python3 <path-where-file-is-downloaded>/pb.py "2*x7 + x2 == 5" 2 1 2

 Note: My examples folder contains images of my local run of the code.
 It is done on a Macbook Pro with macOs Catalina.

       I have not run this on a windows machine at all and do not know how it would behave.

       The order in which variables are given is taken in the same order.
-No order is imposed on variabe reading
+No order is imposed on variabe reading.

+      Out of order variables are also supported: For example: python3 pb.py "And(x9+x2 == 5, x7>4)" 3 1 2 4 is taken in the order input
+      and the program can handle it.

-      Spaces in the commands have no effect and are taken without the spaces: Example python3 python3 <path-where-file-is-downloaded>/pb.py "2*x7 + x2 <= 5" 2 1 2
+      Spaces in the commands have no effect and are taken without the spaces: Example: python3 <path-where-file-is-downloaded>/pb.py "2*x7 + x2 <= 5" 2 1 2